-- BlackRock Investment Managers ("BlackRock"), to manage UK and overseas equities and the diversified growth assets; - Insight Investments ("Insight"), to manage corporate bond, LDI and cash assets;
+- BlackRock Investment Managers ("BlackRock"), to manage the diversified growth assets; - Legal and General Investment Management ("LGIM"), to manage the UK and global developed equity portfolio. - Insight Investments ("Insight"), to manage corporate bond, LDI and cash assets;

 In addition, the Scheme holds a bulk annuity policy with Just Retirement Limited in respect of pensioner member liabilities.